grandview overlook

 11. Go Rock Climbing

 New River Gorge National Park is a well-known rock climbing destination.
 There are over 1400 established rock climbs in the park!
+The sandstone here has high quartz content, which makes the rock very strong for holding equipment.

 You can go rock climbing at any time of year, but the best times are late April to June and mid-September to October.